Heezaizme/Phishing-Email-Header-Analyzer/README.md

 Email Header Analyzer — by Dan Mir
-A Email Header Analyzer built by Danish Ahmad Mir with a clean, user-friendly Python GUI.

 🚀 **Features**
 Automatic Analysis of email headers (From, To, Cc, Subject, Date, Return-Path)